What We Are Learn On This Post

 State Transition Testing is also called a State-based testing approach.

-This type of testing is very much similar to the unit testing approach where if you test a class at one time, then that unit would not be tested again and again for each test case under Integration Testing.
+This type of testing is very similar to the unit testing approach where if you test a class at one time, that unit would not be tested again and again for each test case under Integration Testing.

 State Transition Testing